tchanda90/derma_xai/README.md

 conda activate env
 pip install -r requirements.txt

-Install the requirements and open classifier/working_example.ipynb.
+Install the requirements and open ./classifier/working_example.ipynb.

-Run the cells to do inference in the sample images.
+Run the cells to do inference on the sample images in ./classifier/data/images/.